shurans/sscnet/README.md

     cd caffe_code/script/test
     python test_model.py
 0. the output result will be stored in results in .hdf5 format
-0. To test on other testset, e.g. suncg or nyu, nyucad you need to modify paths in “test_model.py”.
+0. To test on other testset, e.g. suncg, nyu, nyucad you need to modify paths in “test_model.py”.

 ### Training:
-0. Fine Turning on NYU
+0. Fine tuning on NYU
     `cd caffe_code/train/ftnyu
       ./train.sh`
 0. Training from scratch